What is developer experience?

 - Monitoring and analytics: They should be familiar with logging tools and be able to analyze performance metrics and developer productivity.

-Additionally, DevEx experts should have the following soft skills:
+Additionally, DevEx experts should have these soft skills:

 - Communication: Verbal and written skills to create clear and concise documentation and guides.